Plants For A Future Logo Full Contact Details

 Physical Characteristics

-It is hardy to zone 6.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 6.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.
 The plant is self-fertile.

 Habitats